fonnesbeck/election_pycast/README.md

 ## Running model locally

 The election_pycast model requires Python 3 be installed on your system.
-Perhaps the easiest way to get a feature-complete version of Python on your system is to install the[Anaconda](http://continuum.io/downloads.html) distribution by Continuum Analytics.
+Perhaps the easiest way to get a feature-complete version of Python on your system is to install the [Anaconda](http://continuum.io/downloads.html) distribution by Continuum Analytics.
 Anaconda is a completely free Python environment that includes includes almost 200 of the best Python packages for science and data analysis.
 Its simply a matter of downloading the installer (either graphical or command line), and running it on your system.

 Once Python is installed, use Git to clone this repository to your machine: